alexc-dft/aim_pot_parser/README.md

 Scripts can be made executable all locations in file system via chmod u+x and adding to PATH.

-The output pot_file is written to the current working directory

 # Overall usage workflow

 1. Generate a pot_file using potfileGen
-2. Use any2any --atomic to convert atom postions in dat file to the atomic units reference frame
-3. Run a potential job in the AIMPRO code (atomic positons MUST be defined in au)
+2. Run a potential job in the AIMPRO code
-4. Use aimpot2cube to pass AIMPRO results into .cube format
+3. Use aimpot2cube to pass AIMPRO results into .cube format

 # potfileGen usage
 regGridPlot [options] [grid_vectors_input_file]